 A bathroom is a smaller space, and you want to make the most of every change you’re making.
-This includes your bathroom vanity.
+This includes your Ottawa bathroom vanity.
 It can easily become the main attraction of your bathroom, which means that you want to get it right the first time.

 The Steps to Choosing a Bathroom Vanity